-The film is about the Statue of Liberty’s construction and also its status as a symbol of hope and freedom.
+The film is about the construction of the statue and its status as a symbol of hope and freedom.

-The next gallery is the Engagement Gallery which brings to life the 19th-century Parisian workshop of the statue’s sculptor Frédéric Auguste Bartholdi.
+The next gallery is the Engagement Gallery which brings to life the 19th-century workshop in Paris, of the statue’s sculptor Frédéric-Auguste Bartholdi.

 There are recreations of his models for the statue as well as a scale-size replica of the statue’s copper foot.

-The last space is the Inspiration Gallery that has digital kiosks where visitors can take photo self-portraits with backdrops of images that symbolize liberty to them.
+The last space is the Inspiration Gallery which has digital kiosks where visitors can take photo self-portraits with backdrops of images that symbolize liberty to them.

-The last space you pass through holds an especially moving object.
-The original 3,600-pound copper flame that sat atop the torch, which was replaced in 1984.
+The last space you pass through holds one of the most moving artifacts -- the original 3,600-pound copper flame that sat atop the torch, was replaced in 1984.